Master of Arts in English

 Plan of Study

-The Plan of Study for the master’s degree must be signed by a student’s Major Advisor, approved by the Graduate Office, and submitted to the Graduate School by the end of the third semester for the degree.
+The Plan of Study for the master’s degree must be signed by a student’s Major Advisor, approved by the Graduate Office, and submitted to the Graduate School in the penultimate semester of coursework.
 In consultation with their Major Advisor, the student must indicate the courses taken and to be taken in fulfillment of requirements.
 If any changes are necessary after submission of the Plan of Study, a Request for Changes form or a memo from the student’s advisor must be submitted to the Graduate School.
 The form may be obtained from the Graduate English Office, or from the Graduate School website.

 Coursework Requirements and Policy on Incomplete Grades